 Decide the selling cost of your products.
 Create a cash flow statement that includes your revenue projections for your business.
 Estimate your sales in detail for every year and the expected growth.

 You can get funding for your business in multiple ways.
 You have the option to self-finance your own business or get money from investors or friends who are willing to loan you money.
-You can apply for bank loans and schemes for entrepreneurs or apply for a grant from organisations.
+You can apply for dairy farm business loans and schemes for entrepreneurs or apply for a grant from organisations.

 There is no scarcity of cattle in our country.
 Apart from the native breeds, even foreign cows and buffaloes are available.Carry out research about what species and breed of animal you would want to keep on your farm.
 The most common dairy animals are cows, goats, or water buffalos.
 Each one has a number of breeds, and you must choose which is best for you.
 You can contact agricultural and government institutions for information to help make the decision.